louisbuchbinder/hello-graphql/README.md

 - Mysql data is persisted on disk in the `mysql/data` directory

 ### Mounting Code
-- To mount local code for development purposes uncomment the volume mount in the `docker-compose.yaml`- then recreate the server with `docker-compose up --force-recreate --detach server`
+- To mount local code for development purposes uncomment the volume mount in the server service in the [docker-compose.yaml](docker-compose.yaml)
+- then recreate the server with `docker-compose up --force-recreate --detach server`
 - your local dir will overwrite the container code dir (including the node_modules) so you will need to re-install the dependencies with `docker-compose exec server npm install`
 - run the unit tests with `docker-compose exec server npm test`
 - and the integration tests with `docker-compose exec server npm test-integration`